aedobrowolski/dynamicProgramming/README.md

 details.

-An important sub-class of DP problems uses recurrence relationships to count solutions to a problem, without finding an optimal solution.
-The recurrence relationship has the property that at each step the number of solutions is a mathematical combination of the number of solutions to the set of next simplest sub-problems.
+An important sub-class of DP problems uses recurrence relationships to count solutions to a problem, without necessarily identifying an optimal solution.
+The recurrence relationship has the property that at each step the number of solutions depends only on the number of solutions to the set of simpler sub-problems.

 Probably the best way to learn dynamic programming is to read through an